andrewson3107/CourseProject/README.md

 # Execution:
 To execute the entire program without the frontend, the scripts must be ran in the following order.
+Both `scraper.py` and `ranker.py` require 1 command line argument.

 ```
-1. scraper.py
+1. scraper.py LINKEDIN_URL
 2. formatter.py
-3. ranker.py
+3. ranker.py RANKING_QUERY
 ```

 The final ranking of the program can be found under `data/ranking/ranking.txt`.
 Note: it is a zero-index ranking, so line 1 in the ranking will refer to document 0 in the collection.